AngelaDaphnie/biopharm/README.md

 ## Overview

 BioPharm is a responsive Flutter Chrome application designed to provide users with an intuitive interface for searching pharmaceutical products.
-The application features a login screen, a loading screen, a product search screen, detailed product views, and a favorites list.
+The application features a login screen, a loading screen, a product search screen, detailed product views, a favorites list, a landing page, and an "About Us" section.

 ## What the Project Does